Koifman/scan_gamemasters/README.md

 To make viewing script results more convenient, I made a website: http://wow-gm-track.website/ It tries to hide false positives (and there are a lot of them!) by displaying characters that received at least 4 collector's editions in one day.
 It also shows additional information (such as total CE count, level, guild, twinks).

 Not every character on the list on the website belongs to Blizzard employee.
 But the rule of thumb is: the more CE he obtained in one day, the more likely he is the one we are looking for.
-For example, if he obtained 6-7 and more CE in one day, he is likely to be Blizzard employee.
+For example, if he obtained 6-7 and more CE in one day, he is likely (but not guaranteed, of course) to be Blizzard employee.

 Usage: